izzahlux/Employee_Productivity_Predictor/README.md

 2. Productivity determinant variable planning can be determined effectively and efficiently so it can minimize labor costs, overtime costs, and incentive costs by more than 50%

 ## Dataset
-<p align="justify">This project using productivity prediction of garment employee dataset (Source : https://www.kaggle.com/datasets/ishadss/productivity-prediction-of-garment-employees).
+<p align="justify">This project using productivity prediction of garment employee dataset from kaggle (https://www.kaggle.com/datasets/ishadss/productivity-prediction-of-garment-employees).
 This dataset contains 1197 rows and 15 columns.
 This dataset includes important attributes of the garment manufacturing process and the productivity of the employees which had been collected manually and also been validated by the industry experts. </p>

-## Requirements
+## Requirement Packages

 ```
 pandas, numpy, sklearn, statsmodels, seaborn, matplotlib

+## Result